 There are two main orthographies for Savosavo: one devised by the Catholic church, and another by Anglican church, with only a few minor differences between them.
 Few Savosavo speakers can write, but the language is sometimes used to write public notices and private letters.
 There is also a translation of part of the Anglican prayer book.

-This is the Anglican orthography.
-In the Catholic orthography G is written Q and Gh is written G. In other orthographies Gn is written Ñ and Ng is written N̄.
+This is the Unified orthography.
+In the Anglican orthography Q is written G. In the Catholic orthography Gh is written G. In other orthographies Gn is written Ñ and Ng is written N̄.

 Information about Savosavo